 Radon gas is one of the biggest safety issues in both new and old basements.
 This odorless, tasteless, and colorless heavy gas naturally rises from the ground underneath structures and will permeate and settle in basements and similar crawlspaces.
 Radon’s high decay rate makes the gas particularly dangerous to humans and is currently listed as the second leading cause of lung cancer after smoking.

 Getting Your Basement Tested Before Renovation Work Begins

 Getting a property’s radon levels tested is easy.
-Simply head to your local hardware store and purchase a home radon test or contact an experienced radon mitigation contractor like Radon-Rid to test your home.
+Simply head to your local hardware store and purchase a home radon test or contact an experienced radon mitigation contractor like Radon-Rid, LLC to test your home.
 With store-bought test kits, you will have to mail a sample of your home’s air to a local company who will provide you with an answer in a few short weeks.
 In contrast, an in-home professional can immediately tell you your radon gas levels.